 If you drive, park in one of the city parking lots and then explore on foot.

 Looking to book a car rental for your Europe trip?
-When we’ve looked for car rentals in Europe, we have found great deals on Auto Europe.
+When we’ve looked for car rentals in Europe, we have found great deals on Discover Cars.
 They offer cars from all the major providers.
 Compare car rental rates and find your car here.

 A fast train from Verona to Padua takes about 44 minutes.
 Regional train times vary, but you can pick one of the faster choices, which takes about 58 minutes.
 There are multiple departures each day in both directions.